-How to Use a Green Screen in 2023
+How to use a green screen in 2024

 Special effects aren't just for Hollywood royalty – using green screen effects is a simple way to make your content shine!

-Special effects aren't just for Hollywood royalty – they’re up for grabs, and using green screen effects is a simple way to make your content shine.
-Read on to find out how to use green screen effects, if you can do green screen transitions without a professional studio, and more.
+Special effects aren't just for Hollywood royalty – they’re up for grabs, and using green screen effects can make your content shine.
+Find out how to use green screen effects, if you can do green screen transitions without a professional studio, and more.

 What does a green screen do?